Definitions - Termination, Dismissal and Suspension - what's the difference?

 - Loss of contracts.

-In order to qualify the dismissal of employees as a collective dismissal, the employees concerned must belong to a group which:
+In order to qualify the termination of employees as a collective termination, the employees concerned must belong to a group which:

 1) Consists of at least ten (10) employees of the same establishment;